 Generally, rabbits dislike plants that have a strong fragrance or have fuzzy leaves.
 A determined rabbit may simply graze around the plants he does not like, but here are seven garden plants that repel rabbits.

-6. Verbena — Lovely verbena can grow from a mere six inches to three feet in height.
+Lovely verbena can grow from a mere six inches to three feet in height.
 It produces delicate pink, red, white or blue flowers, depending on the variety you select.
-Rabbits do not like the way verbena smells and usually will steer clear of the plant.
+Surprisingly, rabbits do not like the way verbena smells and usually will steer clear of the plant.
 Also, verbena prefers full sun and well-drained soil.

 How do you keep rabbits out of your garden?
 Share your ideas in the section below: